Radio 5 Live – Appeared on multiple programmes (Feb12)

 Organix Baby Food (May10-Sept10)

 I’ve carried out an environmental review of Organix Baby Food.
 Based in Bournemouth, Organix was a pioneer in the organic baby food market and is one of the market leaders with their ‘No Junk Promise’.
-With a good reputation on the nutritional and health benefits of their products they’ve asked me to help get up to speed […]
+With a good reputation on the nutritional and health benefits of their products they’ve asked me to help get up […]

 Behind the scenes at McDonalds (Jun10)